chenqin001/AliceInWonderland/README.md

 # AliceInWonderland

-A web based digital artwork written in TypeScript
+A web based digital artwork written in TypeScript, inspired by GT CS3451

 Feel free to use it to decorate your own website :)